duartegarin/term_reference_fancytree/docs/index.md

 * Full keyboard navigation and WAI-ARIA support for accessibility
 * Quicksearch support to allow navigate to next node by typing the first letters

-## Getting Started

-This module is a zero configuration setup.

-In order to get started using this module you need to install the Term Reference Fancytree module as you would any Drupal module.
-No dependencies are required.

-After the module is installed you can just go to any entity's form manage screen, and select "Term Reference Fancytree" as a widget.

 ## Resources